INTERNSHIPS & AWARDS

 Canada-US Fulbright Traditional Fellowship Program

 Funded by Canada and the US; deadline November 15.
 Grants of four to nine months to Canadian students who wish to study in the US.
 (U.S. citizens are not eligible).
-Please note that this award is available to all sorts of study, including both graduate work (in the humanities, social sciences, and sciences) and in the professional fields (law, medicine, business, public policy.)
+Please note that this award is available for all sorts of study, including both graduate work (in the humanities, social sciences, and sciences) and in the professional fields (law, medicine, business, public policy.)
 Also please note that the student aspect of the Fulbright is available to advanced undergraduates seeking to enter a graduate program in the U.S., to current MA students who are applying to PhD and professional degree programs; and to current PhD students seeking a year in the US as part of their dissertation research.
-If you have further interest in the program, please consult the website here.
-Also, please feel free to make an appointment with the Director of CSUS to discuss the program in more detail (or simply email with a specific question) by contacting the Administrator at email@example.com.
+If you have further interest in the program, please consult the website here: http://www.fulbright.ca/programs/canadian-students.html .
+Also, please feel free to make an appointment with the Director of CSUS to discuss the program in more detail (or simply email with a specific question) by contacting the CSUS Event Coordinator at email@example.com.

 Associates of the University of Toronto Award for the Study of the United States

-Administered by the Faculty of Arts + Sciences, and open to both undergraduates and graduate students.
-Usual deadline: March 15, annually.
-Undergrads must be enrolled in the American Studies Program and be in their 3rd or 4th year, with a minimum GPA of 2.5.
-Financial need will be considered.
+Administered by the Faculty of Arts and Sciences, and open to both undergraduates and graduate students.
+For graduate students the usual deadline is March 15.
+For undergraduate students this award is made on the basis of need and merit as an in-course award.
+Undergrads must be enrolled in the American Studies Program and be in their 3rd or 4th year.
 Amount: $2000 for undergrads; $3000 for grad students.
-For further information about this award, see: http://www.artsci.utoronto.ca/current/scholarships/march15/associates-of-the-university-of-toronto-awards-for-study-of-the-united-states.
+For further information about this award, see: http://www.artsci.utoronto.ca/current/scholarships/march15/associates-of-the-university-of-toronto-awards-for-study-of-the-united-states/

 Graduate Research Grants in American Studies and/or the Study of the United States